BladeZhenLei/Classical-Cryptography/README.md

 <br/>
 The former uses the same keys for both the encryption of plaintext and the decryption of ciphertext.
 <br/>
 The later, sometimes also called public key crytography, uses pairs of related keys.
-Each key pair consists of a public key and a corresponding private key.
-The keys are generated with cryptographic algorithms based on one-way(trapdoor) functions.
+Each key pair consists of a public key and a corresponding private key and is generated with one-way(trapdoor) functions.

 ## Symmetric Key Cryptography
 ### AES